bcgsc/ntEdit/README.md

 This option is provided as a convenience feature, implemented to do a quick and dirty variation detection analysis on large genomes.
 It is a basic presence/absence detector based on kmer subsets.
 For robust variant identification, we recommend statistically principled approaches.

+VCF output (v1.3.2+ _variants.vcf): We assume a diploid genome for reporting on the possible genotype (GT).
+Users working on polyploid genomes should chose to ignore the last two columns of the VCF file (ie. FORMAT INTEGRATION)

 </pre>

 ### ntEdit -e Secondary Bloom filter, with kmers to exclude.
 EXPERIMENTAL option